mustymustafa/connex_tech_task/README.md

 	b. install the node_modules using yarn

-	c. configure the port by creating a .env file in the root folder using the following PORT=8080 or by setting it directly from the app.ts file
+	c.
+The port PORT used is currently set to 8080 in the .env file. you can change this from the .env or by setting it directly from the app.ts file.
+Changing the PORT from 8080 would also require you to change it from the frontend

 	d. start the server using yarn start-dev